jacqu/LuaQ/README.md

 Special thanks to Patrick Gundlach for his Lua QR code generation code.
 (http://speedata.github.com/luaqrcode/)

+For a detailed manual, see the wiki: https://github.com/jacqu/LuaQ/wiki

 Features :
 - Symbolic responses are evaluated with CAS math engine: robust to equation forms variations
 - A tolerance on numerical responses accuracy can be defined